aumouvantsillage/Tiny-HDL-Racket/doc/step-04.md

 * In an instantiation statement, the architecture name must refer to an existing architecture in the current scope.
 * In a port reference, the (optional) instance name must refer to an existing instance in the current scope.
 * In a port reference, the port name must refer to an existing port.
-* All the output ports of an architecture must be the assigned in this architecture.
+* All the output ports of an architecture must be the assigned one, and only one time, in this architecture.
-* All the input ports of an instance must be assigned in the enclosing architecture.
+* All the input ports of an instance must be assigned one, and only one time, in the enclosing architecture.
 * An input port of an architecture cannot be assigned.
 * An output port of an instance cannot be assigned.